Frequently asked

 A method of putting fluids, including medicines, into the bloodstream through a vein.

 The spread of cancer from the primary site (place where it started) to other places in the body.
-This can also be called “advanced” cancer.
+This is also called “advanced” cancer.

 A result of a medicine that is separate or in addition to the medicine's use for treatment.